 If on the other hand you are worried a little about comfort (especially if you have children or are not used to hot weather ) then come from May to Septemeber – the Dry Season.

 Whatever you decide — do decide to COME and see some of the amazing landscapes, wildlife and ancient culture of Australia’s Top End.

 an interview with Mike

-Mike Keighley has been running Australian Adventure tours for guests for over 20 years.
+Mike Keighley has been running Australian Adventure tours for guests for over 25 years.
 He spent many years exploring Australia before developing this into a viable business.
 Mike doesn’t care for the word “tours”, because for him, it conjures up visions of people sitting on a big bus with nametags on their lapels.
 His trips are far removed from that sort of standardized travel.
 Mike prefers to call his trips “experiences”, or “journeys”.
 He gets a fair bit of repeat business as well as word-of-mouth; he has a website; he’s listed in Frommers and Fodor’s guides; Conde Nast Traveler has run several articles about the experiences he offers; he’s been featured in documentaries; and has established relationships with a smattering of agents who “get” what he’s doing, so he’s easy enough for the right guest to find.
-The result is that he’s normally booked out six to twelve months in advance, especially during peak season, June through September in Northern Australia and the rest of the time with charters ex Sydney and beyond.
+The result is that he’s normally booked out six to twelve months in advance, especially during peak season, June through September in Northern Australia.

 We recently had a chat to him, and here is a sampling of the results:

 Q. What are your goals when you take people on a ‘journey’?